 Who knows if Queenslander and self taught ‘Indiana Jones’ Tony Cush has found the last remains of explorer Ludwig Leichhardt?
 But the elaborate belt buckles and engraved map case clasp he says he brought back from the desert after scouring historical accounts in dusty libraries and setting out with a GPS, metal detector and a few mates certainly make you WANT to believe he’s solved the 160-year-old mystery.
-See more photos here.
+See hear more click here, to read more click here.

 Thirty four minor parties met in Sydney over the weekend for a ‘council of war.’
 Parties such as the anti-peadophile party and the Muslim party fear annihilation under changes to the Senate electoral rules proposed by the Government and supported by the Greens.
 And although their own ideologies are often completely at odds, the minor parties hatched a plan to exact revenge.
 Listen here.